 Efficient transportation systems achieve transportation goals (such as enabling workers to work or goods to be delivered) while reducing vehicle miles traveled (VMT).

 Reducing the number of VMT decreases petroleum use in transportation and reduces vehicle emissions.
-Also known as transportation demand management, VMT reduction strategies also can reduce traffic congestion, increase vehicle fuel economy, reduce transportation costs, and save time for drivers.
+Also known as transportation demand management, VMT reduction strategies can also reduce traffic congestion, increase vehicle fuel economy, reduce transportation costs, and save time for drivers.

 On-road vehicles account for more than 80% of all transportation energy use.
 Transportation planners and corporate decision makers can implement combinations of these strategies to improve fleet and consumer fuel efficiency by targeting the transportation system as a whole.
 Click on each link below to learn more.